Welcome to the Podiatry Arena forums

 Desert 1 location in central Iran

-In the context of the Iranian Revolution, Iran's new leader, Ayatollah Ruhollah Khomeini, stated that the mission had been stopped by an act of God ("angels of God") who had foiled the U.S. mission in order to protect Iran and his new Islamist government.
-In turn, Carter blamed his loss in the 1980 U.S. presidential election mainly on his failure to secure the release of the hostages.
+As the US forces prepared to withdraw from Desert One, one of the remaining helicopters crashed into a transport aircraft that contained both servicemen and jet fuel.
+The resulting fire destroyed both aircraft and killed eight servicemen.[2]
+In the context of the Iranian Revolution, Iran's new leader, Ayatollah Ruhollah Khomeini, stated that the mission had been stopped by an act of God ("agents of God") who had foiled the US mission in order to protect Iran and its new Islamist government.
+In turn, Carter blamed his loss in the 1980 US presidential election mainly on his failure to secure the release of the hostages.
 The American hostages were released the day of Ronald Reagan's inauguration.[4]

 1. ^ Cite error: The named reference Gabriel106 was invoked but never defined (see the help page).